Professionals rely on their computer’s hard drives to maintain productivity, store important data, and communicate with customers.

 This also applies for other surfaces that produce static electricity, including televisions, stereo speakers, and other household appliances.
 Static electricity can be a killer for your computer.
 Be sure to touch something that’s metal before you touch your computer just in case.

-Businesses should configure their operating systems to power off after a specific amount of time.
-Windows 7 already has a feature that turns off the hard drive after twenty minutes of inactivity.
-The less time your hard drive is running, the longer it will last over the lifetime of the drive.
+Businesses should configure their operating systems to power off after a specific amount of time or a period of inactivity.
+The less time your hard drive is running, the longer it will last over the lifetime of the drive

 Adding a minute or two here or there will prolong the life of the hard drive significantly.
 Using Sleep mode makes it easier to return back to work without having to reboot the computer.
 It also prolongs the life of the hard drive.

+Having a backup of your data is essential, and we can help you through the process.
+We can also assist with hard drive destruction and hard drive recovery.
 If you don’t have something for your business but are looking for a solution, we have professionals that can guide you to the service that might work best for you or your business.
-You have several options at your disposal: